 Citi has determined that prescription drug coverage provided through the medical options it offers is "creditable" under Medicare.
-See "For more information about Medicare" under "Creditable Coverage Disclosure Notice".
+See "For More Information about Medicare" on page 317.

 Creditable Coverage Disclosure Notice

 For Employees and Former Employees Enrolled in a Citi Medical Plan